ciberfox/Linux-Script-Repository/README.md

 # Linux-Script-Repository
-A collection of my linux script
+A collection of various linux script